MarkusLange/qbittorrent-install-script/README.md

 make it executable: `chmod +x basic-qbittorrent-install-script.bash`<br />
 start the script with: `sudo ./basic-qbittorrent-install-script.bash`<br />

-Add a update-function to the script with `--gitupdate` as first value to the script: `sudo ./basic-qbittorrent-install-script.bash gitupdate` the script greps a precompiled version of qBitTorrent from https://github.com/userdocs/qbittorrent-nox-static?tab=readme-ov-file and overwrites the existing one, implemented for armhf, arm64(aarch64) and amd64
+Add a update-function to the script with `--gitupdate` as first value to the script: `sudo ./basic-qbittorrent-install-script.bash --gitupdate` the script greps a precompiled version of qBitTorrent from https://github.com/userdocs/qbittorrent-nox-static?tab=readme-ov-file and overwrites the existing one, implemented for armhf, arm64(aarch64) and amd64

-Add a remove-function to the script with `--remove` as first value to the script: `sudo ./basic-qbittorrent-install-script.bash remove` the script removes everthing installed before
+Add a remove-function to the script with `--remove` as first value to the script: `sudo ./basic-qbittorrent-install-script.bash --remove` the script removes everthing installed before

 <pre>